Precision medicine is about the personalisation of treatment

 The National Health Service (NHS) in England recognises precision medicine as a tailored approach that could better manage patients’ health and outcomes through the use of targeted therapies.
 By bringing together technologies such as genome sequencing, personalised data and wearable technology, the NHS hopes to enter an era of truly personalised care, which is embedded into mainstream healthcare.31

-The National Comprehensive Cancer Network (NCCN) panel recommends testing for all key established biomarkers in patients with certain cancer types before initial treatment in the US, due to the effective targeted therapies and immunotherapies available.32
+In lung cancer the NCCN, The National Comprehensive Cancer Network® (NCCN) panel recommends testing for all key established biomarkers in patients with certain cancer types before initial treatment in the US, due to the effective targeted therapies and immunotherapies available.33

-“The NCCN Panel strongly advises broader molecular profiling (also known as precision medicine)”
+“The NCCN Panel strongly advises broader molecular profiling (also known as precision medicine)”34

-“Multiplexed genetic sequencing panels are preferred where available over multiple single gene tests to identify other treatment options beyond EGFR, ALK, BRAF, and ROS1.”
+“Multiplexed genetic sequencing panels are preferred where available over multiple single gene tests to identify other treatment options beyond EGFR, ALK, BRAF, and ROS1.”35

 · Association for Molecular Pathology